JoseanGomez1/Dog_Adopt_Blog/README.md

 ## App Title

 Welcome to the Dog Adoption App!
 This web application allows users to browse and adopt dogs in need of a loving home.
 It provides a platform for dog lovers to connect with dog owners looking to find new homes for their pets.
+## User Story:
+ As a potential dog owner, I want to be able to browse a list of available dogs for adoption so that I can find a dog that matches my preferences and lifestyle.
+Acceptance Criteria: When I visit the home page of the app, I should see a list of dog adoption entries, each displaying information about a dog available for adoption.
+Each dog adoption entry should include details such as the dog's type, age, cost, description, and the contact information of the owner.
+I should be able to click on a dog adoption entry to view more details about that specific dog.
+The app should provide a search feature that allows me to filter dogs based on their type, age, and cost.
+If I'm interested in adopting a dog, I should be able to contact the owner through the provided contact email.
 ## Screenshot(s)
 ![ScreenShot 1](https://github.com/JoseanGomez1/Dog_Adopt_Blog/blob/main/Screenshots/Screen%20Shot%202023-10-05%20at%2012.20.58%20PM.png)